ETIS Student Resources¶

 AI Use and Verification¶

-AI may help with:
+AI may support:

-- brainstorming
+- brainstorming;

-- requirements refinement
+- requirements refinement;

-- design alternatives
+- design alternatives;

-- code generation
+- code generation;

-- test generation
+- test generation;

-- documentation drafting
+- documentation drafting;

-- defect analysis
+- defect analysis;

-- review preparation
+- review preparation;

-- operational planning
+- operational planning.

-But students remain responsible for the work.
+Students remain responsible for the work.

-Student AI expectations include:
+Professional expectations include:

-- disclose meaningful AI assistance
+- disclose meaningful AI assistance;

-- verify AI-generated artifacts
+- verify generated artifacts;

-- preserve evidence of verification
+- preserve evidence of verification;

-- reject unsupported or incorrect AI output
+- reject unsupported or incorrect output;

-- understand the submitted work
+- understand submitted work;

-- defend the engineering decision
+- defend the engineering decision;

 AI proposes.